-Mullen Automotive Announces Elimination of Approximately $13 Million in Debt, with Less than $10 Million of Debt Remaining
+Mullen Automotive Announces Elimination of Approximately $13 Million in Debt, With Less than $10 Million of Debt Remaining

-Conversion to save Company more than $3.5 million in interest expense and eliminate debt service obligations, further improving overall financial health
+/EIN News/ -- Conversion to Save Company More Than $3.5 Million in Interest Expense and Eliminate Debt Service Obligations, Further Improving Overall Financial Health

-/EIN News/ -- BREA, Calif., Nov.
-02, 2022 (GLOBE NEWSWIRE) -- via InvestorWire -- Mullen Automotive, Inc. (NASDAQ: MULN) (“Mullen” or the “Company”), an emerging electric vehicle (“EV”) manufacturer, announces today that it has eliminated $13 million in company debt and has reduced its overall indebtedness from more than $30 million last year to a current estimate of less than $10 million.
+BREA, CA, Nov.
+02, 2022 (GLOBE NEWSWIRE) -- via NewMediaWire – Mullen Automotive, Inc. (NASDAQ: MULN) (“Mullen” or the “Company”), an emerging electric vehicle (“EV”) manufacturer, announces today that it has eliminated $13 million in company debt and has reduced its overall indebtedness from more than $30 million last year to a current estimate of less than $10 million.

 Mullen continues to strengthen its financial balance sheet with the recent elimination of approximately $13 million dollars in company debt, which was associated with a debt obligation to Esousa Holdings, LLC.
 It is anticipated that this debt conversion will save the Company more than $3.5 million in interest expenses.